rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 ## Parties {#parties-obj}

+The `parties` array MUST contain all the participants that initiated any event in the dialog events array.
-The `parties` array MUST contain all the participants who were in the conversation at any point in time during the period represented by the VCON.
+It SHOULD contain all the participants that were in the participant list at any point in time during the period represented by the VCON.
+For example, in very large groups, it may not be necessary to include every participant that took no action.
 The first party in the array is the MIMI room URI.

 This document adds a new party_object_type: `im_uri`.
 It is mandatory.
 The `name` field is optional.
 The `role` indicates the MIMI role and is